Ganapati-nk/Walmart_Data_Case_Study/README.md

 ### 3. Data Analysis & Findings

-The following SQL queries were developed to answer specific business questions:
+The following Python codes were developed to answer specific business questions:

 1. **Question: What are the different payment methods, and how many transactions and items were sold with each method?**:
 ```Python